kparc/bcc/d/sidenotes.md

 ## notable changes

-here are notable changes compared to the original, which is available in the initial commit for reference:
+here are notable changes compared to the (http://kparc.com/b)[original], which is also available in the initial commit for reference:

-1. the original is using an opinionated superset of ISO C. specifically, it makes prominent use of nested functions, a gcc-specific extension unportable to any compliant compiler of C language. the modified codebase is free from nested functions and some other compiler-specific gotchas (e.g. naked function signatures). it can be built with `gcc9`, `clang12` or `tcc` on macos and recent linuces, with some cosmetic compilation warnings.
+1. the original is using an opinionated superset of ISO C. specifically, it makes prominent use of nested functions, a gcc-specific extension unportable to any compliant compiler of C. the modified codebase is free from nested functions and some other compiler-specific gotchas (e.g. naked function signatures). it can be built with `gcc9`, `clang12` or `tcc` on macos and recent linuces, with some cosmetic compilation warnings.

 2. the code is is gradually reformatted to make inline comments possible. this makes source files taller, but makes them more user-friendly.